kevin-montrose/Jil/README.md

 Subsequent invocations will be much faster, so if a consistently fast runtime is necessary in your code you may want to "prime the pump" with an earlier "throw away" deserialization.

+Jil is case sensitive as a rule, so when deserializing make sure your member names match what is in your JSON.

 ### Dynamic Deserialization

 ```C#